 You now understand why one of our client’s, Nicole, became really scared when her beloved dog, Bailey, began suffering from chronic pancreatitis.
 Bailey is a 13-year-old Terrier who sometimes gets hold of food she shouldn’t eat.
 When she does, she refuses to eat for days and has diarrhea.
 Nicole said she thought to give Bailey an antacid that is safe for dogs, but Nicole didn’t like the idea of jamming a pill down her sweet pup’s throat every time she got sick.

-At one point when Bailey had stopped eating for 3 days and was starting to lose weight, her vet recommended she try FullBucket’s Canine Probiotic paste to see if that would help.
-After just one dose of the probiotic paste Bailey started eating again.
+At one point when Bailey had stopped eating for 3 days and was starting to lose weight, her vet recommended she try FullBucket’s Canine Probiotic Paste to see if that would help.
+After just one dose of the dog probiotic paste Bailey started eating again.

-By day three Nicole had switched Bailey over to FullBucket’s Daily Dog powder.
-With a complete formula of digestive enzymes, probiotics and prebiotics it is used as a preventative maintenance program.
+By day three Nicole had switched Bailey over to FullBucket’s Daily Dog probiotic powder.
+With a complete formula of digestive enzymes, prebiotics, and natural probiotics for dogs, it is used as a preventative maintenance program.

-Bailey was feeling and acting great, and anytime she got into some food she shouldn’t, Nicole would break out FullBucket Canine Probiotic paste and usually Bailey’s GI issues would subside within an hour.
+Bailey was feeling and acting great, and anytime she got into non-dog friendly items, Nicole would break out FullBucket Canine Probiotic Paste and usually Bailey’s GI issues would subside within an hour.

-Why GI Health is Important in Any Aged Dog
+Why GI Health is Important in Any Senior Dog

 Your dog's GI tract contains a big portion of their immune system, and it’s here that specialized cells help protect their body against invading organisms, such as pathogenic bacteria and viruses, while recognizing beneficial bacteria.